 - Leave the accident scene before speaking with the other driver and exchanging information.
-If you do this, you could be charged with a hit and run.
-You should stay on the scene until police give you the okay to leave.
+If you do this, you could be charged with a hit-and-run.
+You should stay on the scene until the police give you the okay to leave.

 - Interfere with police investigation of the accident scene or with first responders.

 - Profusely apologize and say anything that could incriminate you later, such as, “I’m so sorry, I just left a party, and I had a drink, but I figured I was totally fine to drive!”
 You may have had a drink and not have been intoxicated at all.
 But now, police are going to investigate you further and maybe even give you a DUI charge.
 Additionally, apologizing over and over again can make you seem like you’re the at-fault driver, even if you’re actually not.

 - Answer any questions about possible criminal charges without a lawyer present.
 You could say the wrong thing without trying to, which could make your situation much worse.

 You should continue gathering evidence for your t-bone accident case even after you have left the scene.
 Listed below is all the evidence we recommend presenting to your insurance company and/or legal team:

 - The official police report and diagram of the accident scene.

 - Accident photos and videos of any injuries sustained during the accident.

 - Dash cam footage or surveillance camera footage of the accident.

 - Your medical bills and records.